- Quick review of SQL Join Types

 | products.title | | ----------------------- | | Small Marble Shoes | | Ergonomic Silk Coat | | Synergistic Steel Chair | | ... |

-What about right outer join and full outer join?
+What about right outer SQL join and full outer join?

-The SQL standard defines two other kinds of outer join, but they are used much less often — so much less than some databases don’t even implement them.
+The SQL standard defines two other kinds of SQL join types for the outer join, but they are used much less often—so much less than some databases don’t even implement them.
 A right outer join works exactly like a left outer join, except it always keeps rows from the right table and fills columns from the left table with

 NULL when there aren’t matches.
 It’s pretty easy to see that you can always use a left outer join instead of a right one by swapping the tables around; there’s no particular reason to favor one over the other, but almost everyone uses the left-handed form, so we suggest you do too.

 A full outer join keeps all of the information from both tables.
-If a record on the left doesn’t have a match on the right, it fills in the missing right-hand values with
+If a record on the left lacks a match on the right, the database will fill in the missing right-hand values with

-NULL, and if a record on the right doesn’t have a match on the left, it fills in the missing left-hand values.
+NULL, and if a record on the right lacks a match on the left, it fills in the missing left-hand values.
 For example, if we do a full outer join on

 fabrics we get: